juergenhoetzel/clj-nio2/README.md

 A NIO.2 library for Clojure
 ===========================

-This package provides a lispy interface to NIO.2 introduced with Java 7.
+This package provides a lispy interface to NIO.2 (requires Java 7)

 The most important NIO.2 types used in this packages are [Path][] and [FileSystem][]